reergymerej/jeremygreer/README.md

 # Jeremy Greer

-This is my main site.
+This is the official Jeremy Greer site.
+Well, this is the source.
+You can view the site [here](http://jeremygreer.herokuapp.com/).

 ## The Lab